Kelvinchuks/Instagram-Post-Analysis/README.md

 # 📊 Instagram Post Analysis – Instafocus Project

 ## 🔍 Overview
-This project presents a secondary data analysis of Instagram posts, focusing on **geographic targeting** and **sentiment analysis** to understand engagement patterns.
+This project presents a secondary data analysis of Instagram posts, focusing on **geographic targeting** and **sentiment analysis** to understand the social well-being of individuals based on engagement patterns.
 The dataset was initially cleaned using **PowerQuery and Excel**, and further processed and analyzed in Python.

 ## 🧹 Data Cleaning
 - Handled missing values in `comment` and `description` fields.